What is the Housing Master Plan?

 On December 14, 2013 the Alexandria City Council unanimously approved the City’s first Housing Master Plan (HMP).
 The HMP, the result of a multi-year public planning process, guides future preservation and enhancement of affordable housing opportunities, community diversity, and economic sustainability in Alexandria.
 To learn about how the HMP was developed click here.

 As a result of sharply increasing real estate costs and regional development pressures over the past decade, the City faces a severe shortage of affordable housing.
-Since 2000, there have been dramatic declines in market affordable rental units (more than 15,500 units have been lost between 2000 and 2018) and in opportunities for affordable homeownership for low and moderate income individuals and families.
+Since 2000, there have been dramatic declines in market affordable rental units (more than 14,300 units have been lost between 2000 and 2020) and in opportunities for affordable homeownership for low and moderate income individuals and families.
 As the growth in housing costs continues to outpace the growth in incomes, Alexandrians are increasingly becoming housing cost burdened (defined as paying 30% or more of household income on housing-related costs).
-According to the latest American Community Survey estimates, more than 15,500 renter households earning less than $75,000 are housing cost burdened and have limited ability to invest in education, healthcare, daycare, and other key necessities; just under 7,000 renter households earning less than $50,000 spend 50% or more on housing-related costs (Source: ACS 5-year Estimates 2012-2016 for City of Alexandria).
-Click here to download our 2018 Housing Affordability Quick Facts.
+According to the latest American Community Survey estimates, approximately 14,500 renter households earning less than $75,000 are housing cost burdened and have limited ability to invest in education, healthcare, daycare, and other key necessities; approximately 6,600 renter households earning less than $50,000 spend 50% or more on housing-related costs (Source: ACS 5-year Estimates 2015-2019 for City of Alexandria).

 What are the Housing Master Plan's Guiding Principles?